VeritasVox/Holy-Scripture-and-Doctrinal-Categories/README.md

 ### Crushing the Myth of Agapē-ism

-The sentimental claim that agapē always signifies holy, God-like love is a myth.
-Scripture itself destroys this: Amnon *agapaō'd* his sister Tamar (2 Samuel 13:15, LXX), and his so-called "love" was wicked lust, quickly turned to hatred.
-The meaning of love is not secured by Greek vocabulary, but by God's covenant and Christ's commands.
-Any system that romanticizes agapē as inherently divine is linguistic idolatry, not exegesis.
+The sentimental claim that agapē always signifies holy, God-like love is a myth that cannot survive scrutiny of actual usage.
+The Septuagint uses ἀγαπάω (*agapaō*) to describe Amnon's incestuous lust for his sister Tamar (2 Samuel 13:15, LXX), which quickly turned to hatred.
+Jesus Himself uses ἀγαπάω (*agapaō*) and φιλέω (*phileō*) interchangeably in John 21:15-17 when questioning Peter, demonstrating these are not distinct categories of love but synonyms in context.
+BDAG and other standard lexicons do not support inherent theological distinctions based on the root alone—context, object, and manner determine the quality of love, not the vocabulary choice.

-The Bible uses agapē to describe both God's eternal love for His elect and Amnon's incestuous desire for his sister.
-Clearly, the word itself does not determine the quality of the love.
-Context does.
-Object does.
-Manner does.
-To build a theology of love on word studies alone is to build on sand.
+The meaning of love is not secured by Greek vocabulary studies, but by God's covenant and Christ's commands (1 Corinthians 13; John 13:34-35).
+Any system that romanticizes agapē as inherently divine while dismissing other love-words as inferior is linguistic idolatry, not exegesis.

 ---